Margaret

 “She generously shares her wisdom in a safe and effectual way.” — U of Lynchburg, 2021

-Growing up in Alabama, Renkl was a devoted reader, an explorer of riverbeds and red-dirt roads, and a fiercely loved daughter.
-In Late Migrations, she traces (in brief essays) a tender and honest portrait of her complicated parents—her exuberant, creative mother; her steady, supportive father—and of the bittersweet moments that accompany a child’s transition to caregiver.
-Gorgeously illustrated by the author’s brother, Billy Renkl, Late Migrations is an assured and memorable debut.
-Her next book, Graceland, At Last, brings together 60 of Renkl’s New York Times columns, which offer a weekly dose of natural beauty, human decency, and persistent hope in a sparkling new collection.
+Renkl’s next book, Graceland, At Last, brings together more than 60 of her New York Times columns, which offer a weekly dose of natural beauty, human decency, and persistent hope.
 In a patchwork quilt of personal and reported essays, Renkl highlights some other voices of the South, people who are fighting for a better future for the region.
 A group of teenagers who organized a youth march for Black Lives Matter.
 An urban shepherd whose sheep remove invasive vegetation.
 Church parishioners sheltering the homeless.
 Throughout, readers will find the generosity of spirit and deep attention to the world, human and nonhuman, that keep readers returning to her columns each Monday morning.
+Graceland, At Last won the 2022 Southern Book Prize and the 2022 PEN/Diamonstein-Spielvogel Award for the Art of the Essay.

 Graceland, At Last